lukez42/luke42/README.md

 <div align="left">
   <samp>
-    I'm a Computer Science and Electronics(CSE) graduate (MEng) 🎓 from @ <a href="https://twitter.com/BristolUni">University of Bristol </a>
+    I'm a Data Engineer with a Computer Science and Electronics(CSE) background 🎓 from @ <a href="https://twitter.com/BristolUni">University of Bristol </a>.
-       and aspiring Data Engineer.
 My interest lies in the fields of Software Development, DevOps, AI and Robotics.
 Check out some of the cool projects I have pinned down below 👇.
   </samp>
 </div>